Analysis | ‘Dreamers,’ DACA and Biden’s First Try on Immigration

 1. Who are the ‘Dreamers’?

 The term refers to undocumented immigrants who were brought to the U.S. as children and have lived in America much or most of their lives, despite technically not being allowed to be there.
-The name originated with a bill proposed in Congress in 2002, the Development, Relief and Education for Alien Minors (DREAM) Act, that aimed to help such undocumented immigrants attend college in the U.S. and earn legal permanent residency upon graduating.
+The name originated with a bill first proposed in the 2001-2002 Congress, the Development, Relief and Education for Alien Minors (DREAM) Act, that aimed to help such undocumented immigrants attend college in the U.S. and earn legal permanent residency upon graduating.
 Though revised and re-introduced many times, the bill has never passed Congress, and it’s been upstaged in recent years by the more pressing debate over DACA, which President Donald Trump repeatedly vowed to repeal.

 2. What is DACA?